udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 **WAX** is a marketplace for virtual game assets exchange and trading.

+**MediaChain** is a singular data fabric for open-first media applications.
+It is a decentralized blockchain for applications and users to publish, discover, and collaborate on media metadata.
+It is built on Ethereum and IPFS.

 We have also reviewed and researched a few key blockchain projects that focus on multi-chain architecture with inter-blockchain communication.
 These projects include Plasma, Polkadot, Aion Network, Wanchain, and Cosmos.

 ## 9. Use Cases